 Imagine you own a home, then decide to sell it to Alice.
 Alice’s title company wires you 200,000 USD through her down payment + bank mortgage, then the real estate ledger at the courthouse gets updated.

 Now imagine, you are not satisfied with only 200,000 dollars, why not sell the same house again to Bob?
-If any intermediary in the chain (metaphorical not actual) is duplicitous/incompetent this is very possible.
+If any intermediary in the chain (metaphorical.. not actual hashed database events) is duplicitous/incompetent this is very possible.
 Why?

 Because there is no master ledger checking for duplicates and settling unique assets in real time.